alexvsav/unit-testing-action/README.md

 - ``branch``
 - ``githubToken``

-**NB2: you can find the procedure on how to setup Github Secrets here**: [Github Secrets setup](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+**NB2: you can find the procedure on how to setup Github Secrets here**: [Github Secrets setup](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+Here is an overview:
+To add the Ponicode token to your github secrets follow these steps:

+- Open your project on Github
+- Click on Settings
+- Click on Secrets
+- Click on New Secret
+- Name: PONICODE_TOKEN, Value: (Paste the token you got previously)

 # 👩‍💻 Use-Cases
 Here are some examples of ```.github/workflows/ponicode.yml``` file to setup Ponicode Unit Test Action